A brief history of the Maamturks Walk

 150-200 has been somewhat of a ‘magic number’ for the walk for many years.
 170 walkers started in 1985.
 151 started in 1987 in bad weather, including sleet, snow and hail, with 79 completing the walk.
 There was a substantial increase in numbers in the early 90s, with a huge 363 starts in 1991, 281 in 1992, and over 300 again in 1995.
 About 180 walkers began the 1998 walk.

 The walk had shifted to its now customary mid-to-late April date by this time, with registration for the 1999 walk taking place between 7 and 8am on the 24th of April of that year.
 There was a walk limit of 300, though only 210 (according to Simon Stewart) participants began the walk on what was reportedly a very wet and windy day.
 A number of of walkers remained unaccounted for by the time darkness fell, forcing those manning the later checkpoints to remain on the mountain late into the evening.
 Tragically, Michael Crosbie, a member of the Galway Radio Club, died while descending from the Leenane Hill checkpoint (where he had been the radio steward) with his companions.
 It seems that he lost his footing around 10.30pm that night, in appalling conditions, and was fatally injured (Simon Stewart).
-A plaque to his memory was unveiled in 2009.
+There is a plaque to his memory in Leenane.

 In light of this tragedy a number of changes were made to the organisation of the walk in subsequent years.
 All checkpoint teams must now descend before darkness – with Mountain Rescue stepping in at this point if required.
 Participation was capped at 200 walkers and an earlier start time of 5am-7am was introduced.
 An additional checkpoint was added (at the ‘Col of Despondency’ or Breaclach an Mháma as it is known locally), with a cut-off of 5pm – after which walkers are directed to Finish 2 at Glencraff.

 No walk was held in 2001 due to the Foot and Mouth outbreak.
 The 2003 walk was cancelled due to poor weather conditions (Mark O’Callaghan).